 “Try not to be too hard on yourself,” says Urban Tree Connection (UTC) lead farmer Nat Agoos.
 “There’s a never-ending amount of obstacles that can get in the way, but that’s part of the fun.”

-And they shared their hard-won knowledge to help you get a head start.
+They shared their hard-won knowledge to help you get a head start.

 Keep reading for their spot-on tips on how to grow food in Philly, or skip ahead to one of these sections: